Density Encoding Enables Resource-Efficient Randomly Connected Neural Networks: Performance evaluation

 \section{Performance evaluation}

-In this section, the proposed approach is verified in three scenarios.
-The first scenario compares it against the conventional RVFL in the case when the weights of the readout matrix are real numbers for both approaches.
+In this section, the proposed approach is verified in three scenarios.\footnote{ The diligent readers are kindly referred to the Supplementary materials, which provide additional experimental evaluation to further justify the proposed approach. } The first scenario compares it against the conventional RVFL in the case when the weights of the readout matrix are real numbers for both approaches.
 The second scenario compares the results for the real-valued readout matrix against the considered strategies of obtaining integer-valued readout matrix.
 The final scenario compares FPGA implementations of the proposed approach and the finite precision RVFL~\cite{RVFLFPGA} in the case of a limited energy budget.
-All reported results are based on $121$ real-world classification datasets obtained from the UCI Machine Learning Repository\footnote{UCI.
-Available online: \url{https://archive.ics.uci.edu/ml/datasets.php}.}.
+All reported results\footnote{ The implementation of the experiments reported in the article is available online via \url{https://github.com/denkle/Density-Encoding-Enables-Resource-Efficient-Randomly-Connected-Neural-Networks}.} are based on $121$ real-world classification datasets obtained from the UCI Machine Learning Repository\footnote{Available online: \url{http://persoal.citius.usc.es/manuel.fernandez.delgado/papers/jmlr/data.tar.gz}.}~\cite{Dua:2019}.
 The considered collection of datasets has been initially analyzed in a large-scale comparison study of different classifiers and the interested readers are kindly referred to the original work~\cite{HundredsClassifiers} for more details.
 The only preprocessing step was to normalize features in the range $[0, 1]$.
 Finally, the reported accuracies were averaged across five independent initializations.